-The following list of material related-party transactions concerns related parties, which comprise:
+concerns related parties, which comprise:

 - owners and related undertakings;

-- key management personnel: the members of the management board and supervisory boards, including the members of its committees, and employees not subject to the tariff section of the collective agreement;
+- key management personnel: the members of the management board and supervisory boards, including the members of its committees, and employees not subject to the tariff section of the collective agreement,

 - subsidiaries and associates.

-In 2020, large transactions included:
+In 2021, significant transactions included:

-- total remuneration of the members of the management board and the supervisory board, including its committees, and employees not subject to the tariff part of the collective agreement of EUR 8.0 million (2019: EUR 7.0 million), - loans granted to subsidiaries of EUR 3.4 million as at 31 December 2020 (2019: EUR 3.6 million), - intra-Group transactions that include reinsurance business between the parent and its subsidiaries and dividend payments to the parent. transactions are presented in detail in section A.4 Performance of other activities.
+- total remuneration of the members of the management board and the supervisory board, including its committees, and employees not subject to the tariff part of the collective agreement of EUR 4.4 million (2020: EUR 3.2 million)12 and - loans granted to subsidiaries of EUR 1.4 million as at 31 December 2021 (2020: EUR 3.4 million).